Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: A Complete Example: The 1D Heat Equation

-In the code listing~\ref{list:ray}, we show how to use the \texttt{objective} function to search for the three hyperparameters: batch size (\texttt{batch\_size}), number of iterations (\texttt{n\_iters}), and learning rate (\texttt{lrate}).
-First, we define the search space and specify the distributions from which we will draw candidate values for our hyperparameters (lines $3$--$6$).
-Then, we choose the search algorithm (line $9$), in this case, the Optuna~\cite{akiba:2019} algorithm, and which scheduler we will use.
-Finally, we instantiate the Tuner class (lines $14$--$26$) and pass as arguments the resources we will use ($1$ GPU and $10$ CPU cores).
+Finally, we have to plug the objective function into Ray's machinery to optimize it.
+Listing~\ref{list:ray} illustrates the procedure required to initiate the optimization process.
+First we have to define our search space (lines $3$--$6$), which consists of the batch size, number of iterations, and learning rate.
+At this point we define the distributions from which Ray will draw the samples for the hyperparameters.
+Subsequently, the search algorithm is selected (line $9$); in this instance, the Optuna~\cite{akiba:2019} algorithm is chosen, along with the corresponding scheduler.
+Finally, we instantiate the Tuner class (lines $14$--$26$) and pass it as arguments: the resources we will use ($1$ GPU, if we are rich and have one at our disposal, and $10$ CPU cores).
 We pass the objective function (\texttt{objective}) and the configuration, where we define the metric (loss in this case) and a minimization.
-Moreover, we pass the Optuna algorithm as an argument, the scheduler, and the number of samples for which the algorithm will perform the hyperparameters space search.
+Moreover, we pass the Optuna algorithm as an argument, the scheduler, and the number of samples for which the algorithm will perform the hyperparameter space search.
 Finally, we pass the search space (which is a Python dictionary), and we call the \texttt{fit} method.
 One can find more details on using Ray Tune on its documentation page\footnote{\url{https://docs.ray.io/en/latest/tune/index.html}}.